ssaring/sportstracker/sportstracker/docs/README.txt

 You are welcome to use the forum and the bug system on the Sourceforge project page (http://sourceforge.net/projects/sportstracker) when you have comments, suggestions or problems with bugs.
 The most recent version of this tool can also be found there.

-If you're interested in the current development version you can get it from CVS.
+If you want to contribute improvements or translations, feel free to fork the GitHub repository and submit Pull Requests.
+It would be great when bigger changes could be discussed before starting the implementation.

-If you want to provide a translation for your language take a look at I18N.txt and send me your translation for the SVN-version by mail.
+Before creating a translation for your language please take a look at the file I18N.txt.
+Translations can also be send by mail, if you are not familiar with GitHub usage.

 For direct email contact you can use the address: projects@saring.de